arizonaCameraLab/ASDP_Render_Module/README.md

     - cd /usr/local/bin/ASDP_Render_Module_Configs; sudo cp 0_21cam.json 0.json
     - ASDP_Render_Module 10.10.10.X2

-You should then be able to control the viewpoint using the arrow keys on the keyboard when the display window has focus.
-Once you have the 8K display connected and running as a second display, you can use the following to show on it full screen with a super wide field of view:

-- ASDP_Render_Module 10.10.10.32 --width 7680 --height 4320 --hFOV 150 --fps 60 --fullScreen 1

 **Detailed requirements:** The ASDP_Render_Module requires the ASDP_Core_API library to have been installed before it is built.
 This installs by default in a known system location that can be found automatically.
 The library source can be obtained using: